raehelen/OS-README-Template/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+Step by step instructions that tell you how to get a development env running

 Say what the step will be